-As with calculated SV, the result of this formula shows the dollar amount a project is ahead of or behind budget.
-A value above zero indicates the project is over budget.
-A value of less than zero indicates being under budget.
+The result of this formula shows the dollar amount a project is over or under budget for the work that has been completed.
+A value above zero indicates the project is under budget.
+A value of less than zero indicates being over budget.
 Also, a value of zero shows the project is on track with the budget.

 Schedule Performance Index (SPI)